-On December 31, returned to Davao.
-On January 4, 1942 attacked the US Navy anchorage at Malalag Bay off Davao Gulf.
-While anchored in Davao Gulf, a B-17 Flying Fortresses from Java bombed Haguro, but fail to cause any damage.
+On December 31, 1941 returns to Davao Harbor.
+On January 4, 1942 attacked the U. S. Navy anchorage in Malalag Bay then returned to Davao Harbor.
+While anchored at Davao Harbor, a B-17 Flying Fortresses from Java bombs Haguro, but fails to cause any damage.

-On January 9, then departs for "Operation H" the invasion of Celebes covering the landings at Menado and Kema on January 11-14 and Kendari on January 24.
-Two days later, USS Sailfish (SS-192) claims torpedo hits on Haguro, but the ship is not damaged.
+On January 9, 1941 departs Davao Harbor as part of "Operation H" the invasion of Celebes covering the Japanese landings at Menado and Kema on January 11, 1941 until January 14, 191 and Kendari on January 24, 1941.
+Two days later, USS Sailfish (SS-192) claims torpedo hits on Haguro, but the ship was not damaged.

 On January 29-31 1942 depart Davao for Bangka Roads off Celebes to cover the landing at Ambon.
 Afterwards, supports the landings at Makassar February 5-10.
 Engaged the enemy off Makassar on February 8.
 Afterwards, landings at Dili and Kupang on February 17-20.
 Departs Staring Bay on February 24.
-Two days later, her E13 Jake is damaged being lifted after a mission and the pilot injured.
+Two days later, her E13 Jake is damaged while being lifted aboard and the pilot injured.

-On May 7, 1942 she participated in the Battle of the Coral Sea, and then took part in the battle of the Eastern Solomons on 24 August 1942.
+On May 7, 1942 participated in the Battle of the Coral Sea.
+Afterwards, took part in the Battle of the Eastern Solomons on 24 August 1942.
 In late January 1943, assisted with the the Japanese evacuation from Cape Esperence on Guadalcanal.

 Her foremast and the top half of the bridge structure are missing/collapsed.
 Her mainmast is collapsed.
 Her funnels are missing.
 British hits are visible in places.
 The bow section forward of No. 2 turret is decimated.
-The No. 1 turret and barbette are completely uprooted and now lay across the wreck, the rear of the turret on the starboard sea bed and the barrels pointing vertically towards the surface.
+The No. 1 turret and barbette were completely uprooted and now lay across the wreck, the rear of the turret on the starboard sea bed and the barrels pointing vertically towards the surface.
 Her No. 2 turret is trained to starboard at approximately the 1 o’clock position, with its roof collapsed and both barrels and breach blocks missing (not replaced after bomb damage at Leyte Gulf).
-The No. 3 turret's guns are askew and trained to the port quarter in the 8 o’clock position.
-Both her stern main turrets’ guns point almost directly astern.
-Just behind the No. 5 turret, the wreck is broken completely in half, although the stern section is still partially attached and heavily damaged on the port side.
+The no. 3 turret guns are askew and trained to the port quarter in the 8 o’clock position.
+Both her stern main turret guns point almost directly astern.
+Just behind the no. 5 turret, the wreck is broken completely in half, although the stern section is still partially attached and heavily damaged on the port side.